securelyfitz/FitzSPA/README.md

 See the slides from BsidesPDX here: http://goo.gl/m2waMq

+## Changes
+The major change in 1.1 is that there is now a 2nd potentiometer tied to the offset input of the amplifier.
+This allows you to dial in an offset so you can adjust to a larger differential gain without exceeding the input range of the A/D converter.

+I thought i could get away without this in rev 1.0 but it has shown to be too important.
+Time will tell if a potentiometer is sufficient or i should have used a low impedance reference (at additional complexity, BOM cost, board space, and redesign time)

 ## Theory

 The current across the shunt resistor Rv is measured with a differential amplifier U2.
 The output is digitized by the A-D converter, U1, which is triggered and synchronized by the device's own clock signal.
 The JP1 pins connect to a logic analyzer for sampling.

 The differential amplifier will cancel out all sorts of common mode noise and only amplify the voltage across the Rv shunt resistor, which will be proportional to the instantaneous current draw of your target device.
 By synchronizing the A/D sampling to the device clock, we can get a digital readout at roughly the same time every clock cycle and not have to oversample 10x or more.
 Right now the Logic analyzer connection is asynchronous, but that should be fixed in future revisions.

-Future versions will integrate a Cypress EZ-usb FX2 logic analyzer and power regulation, but they were excluded to reduce time and complexity for revision 1.0
+Future versions will integrate a Cypress EZ-usb FX2 logic analyzer and power regulation, but they were excluded to reduce time and complexity for revision 1.x

 ##Using